No Kimchi for Me!: Background

 While living in New York City, Aram Kim witnessed kimchi become a popular food in the city, and due to that decided to write a book about the subject.
-Kim began by writing the story, which is largely based on her own experiences from when she was younger, including her distaste for kimchi and trying to prove herself to her two older brother.
+Kim began by writing the story, which is largely based on her own experiences from when she was younger, including her distaste for kimchi and trying to prove herself to her older brother.
 Kim first created a rough storyline of what she wanted the book to be about, and then wrote and created illustrations around that idea throughout the years.

 During her initial sketches, Kim worked with a human, only child as her main character.
 After selling the publishing rights of the book to Holiday House, she received further feedback from her editor, Grace Maccarone, who suggested the addition of brothers, which, according to Kim, allowed the introduction of "more conflicts and drama".
 Another feedback Kim received from Maccarone was to instead use a cast of anthropomorphic cats based on some sketches the author had also sent.
 Although Kim considered using a human girl to promote diversity, she thought that the usage of Korean food already introduced that perspective to the final work.

 Aram Kim's illustration process consisted of a mix of hand-drawing with pencil and digital coloring.